When considering email marketing, flow is the key! When messages don’t flow and there is a lack of continuity, we simply switch off.

-The same principal applies to marketing – particularly to email based marketing campaigns.
+The same principle applies to marketing – particularly to email-based marketing campaigns.
 You can spend your time creating a catchy subject line that grabs people’s attention – much the same as a cover of a book might.
-But as you head into the body copy of the email, it’s very easy to lose your customers interest.
+But as you head into the body copy of the email, it’s very easy to lose your customer’s interest.

 The trick is to keep the logical flow going.
 Once you have a catchy subject header that has lured them in to read more, you have gained their attention.